 Job Retention Bonus

-The aim of the Job Retention Bonus (JRB) is to provide additional support to employers who keep on previously furloughed staff after the CJRS ends.
-Employers will receive a one-off payment of £1,000 for every employee for whom they previously claimed under the CJRS or JSS and who remains employed through to 31 January 2021.
-To be eligible, employees must earn an average of at least £520 per month.
-More guidance on the JRB was released on 2 October.
+The Job Retention Bonus (JRB) was supposed to provide additional support to employers who kept on previously furloughed staff after the CJRS ends.
+Employers would have received a one-off payment of £1,000 for every previously furloughed employee who remained employed through to 31 January 2021.
+With the extension of the CJRS this has been withdrawn.

-Find out more about the Coronavirus Job Retention Bonus
+Find out more about the Self-employment Income Support Scheme

 Check if you can claim back SSP paid to employees due to coronavirus/covid-19